StarterSquad/startersquad.com/_posts/2013-12-12-splitting-a-development-team.md

 their plate.
 This caused some problems in the old team, because the amount of work there wasn't enough to fill their capacity.
 I had the opposite problem, so I started to ask for help.
 Quite quickly two members joined my team and continued work on the projects that I'd taken from their old team.
 Things started to balance out a bit.
 The new team I had was heavy on back-end skills, and light on front-end skills.
+I know my way around Angular and I can work with Sass, and HTML5 but I know the experts on that can code circles around me in that area.
+I needed my old team mates on those projects.

 I tried to recruit a front-ender out of the old team, but they were reluctant to leave the hard core that they felt comfortable in.
 I solved this by becoming a client of the old team, and 'buying' some of their capacity.